DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/socket.rst

 Robot requests Vision to start guidance calibration process.
 Robot would keeps sending this command throughout the guidance process.
 Vision will start accumulate and collect images to accumulates calibration poses from the first robot pose.
-Then based on the first pose, Vision would calculate and output the next recommanded pose; based on these poses, Vision would reply 12, 13 and 32 according to the calculation: if the pose is good, Vision replies 12, meaning is able to move to next pose; if Vision replies 13, it means the pose is not good according to the calculation; 32 means Vision has collected enough poses to generate calibration result, terminates the calibration mode in robot.
-If Vision replies anything other than the status above, that means Vision and robot are under different process, robot will resends ``RC_GUIDANCE_CALIBRATION = 10`` to restart guidance calibration process.
+Then based on the first pose, Vision would calculate and output the next recommended pose; based on these poses, Vision would reply 12, 13 and 32 according to the calculation: if the pose is good, Vision replies 12, meaning is able to move to next pose; if Vision replies 13, it means the pose is not good according to the calculation; 32 means Vision has collected enough poses to generate calibration result, terminates the calibration mode in robot.
+If Vision replies anything other than the status above, that means Vision and robot are under different process, robot will resend ``RC_GUIDANCE_CALIBRATION = 10`` to restart guidance calibration process.

 **RC_DAOAI_CAPTURE_AND_PROCESS**

 Robot requests the start signal of picking mode, Vision would acknowledge picking mode.
 Vision would reply ``DAOAI_DETECTION =  5`` to acknowledge and enter detection and picking process.
-If Vision sends back any other status, it means Vision is under different process, robot would resends current command and repeat the above process.
+If Vision sends back any other status, it means Vision is under different process, robot would resend current command and repeat the above process.

 Response Status